 These are the same accusations that every fascist regime accuses people of.
 We wonder what the official state media's current stance is on the Hazzimoon Group, or the Muslim Brotherhood militias, or other extreme Islamic right-wing movements.

-What is your relationship with the Muslim Brotherhood and other Islamists like?
+What is your relationship like with the Muslim Brotherhood and other Islamists?

 They are our enemies.